 I currently work for Sheffield Mind as a Therapist.
 I held this post until May 2022.
-I offered one to one counselling for the families of the armed forces and also the families of veterans.
+I offered one to one counselling for the families of the military community.
 The service is called Keeping Families in Mind and is a project funded by the Ministry of Defence.

 I have built up a significant wealth of personal experience that cannot be taught or acquired second hand.